Is Project Management Killing Good Products, Teams and Software? - Slashdot

 If you go into a major project without some sort of project management, it's not going to end well.
 However, the management of the project needs to be flexible enough to adapt to the changing environment.
 Decent project management will see when things are under resourced, and help to fill in those gaps (if possible), and should keep the project going in the right direction.

-Yes, TFS is all straw man. *Consistently* wrong (Score:3)
+Yes, TFS is all straw man. *Consistently* wrong (Score:5, Insightful)

 Indeed, while poorly done planning is useless, or worse, PROPER planning can be VERY useful.

+Your idea for what you want your team to do sounds good.
+My different idea sounds good.
+So does Kevin's idea.
+Unless we find a way to predict how long these projects will take, WE DON'T KNOW IF WE SHOULD DO THEM AT ALL.
+There are many, many projects that should be done if we can do them this week, and should not be done if it'll take a year.
+Yes, predictability *is* important.
+At a much higher level, the executives at your young, growing company are borrowing millions of dollars to fund the company until it becomes profitable.
+Those loans start coming due in three years.
+Yes, for a young company, it's very survival depends on predicting how long these will take and how much they will cost.
+Predicting is hard (though certain methods make it much easier), but it's essential.

-Keep planning and tracking loose and flexible (Score:2)
+Keep planning and tracking loose and flexible (Score:1)

 Get one really intelligent, experienced, accomplished developer who also has really good leadership and communication skills.